MattSudd/MunkiCatalogPromote/README.md

 	<key>use_included_subdirectories</key>
 	<true/>
 ```
 Then configure a list of strings that match your subdirectories exactly.
-If, for eaxmple, you only want pkgs in mozilla, google, and microsoft subdirectories to be promoted; set:
+If, for example, you only want pkgs in mozilla, google, and microsoft subdirectories to be promoted; set:
 ```
 <key>included_subdirectories</key>
 	<array>